MAGDiff: Covariate Data Set Shift Detection via Activation Graphs of Deep Neural Networks: Experiments

 \section{Experiments}

 This experimental section is devoted to showcasing the use of the \statname{}~representations and its benefits over the well-established baseline CV when it comes to performing covariate shift detection.
 As detailed in Section~\ref{subsec:expes_settings}, we combine coordinate-wise KS tests for both these representations.
 Note that in the case of CV, this corresponds exactly to the method termed \emph{BBSDs} in \cite{Rabanser2019}.
-Our code is publicly available\footnote{\url{https://github.com/hensel-f/MAGDiff_experiments}}.
+Our code is provided in the Supplementary Material, as well as a more thorough presentation of the datasets and parameters used.